Every one of us is affected by cancer. Maybe you’ve beaten it yourself. Maybe someone close to you has lost their battle against it.

-While Korčula Town is widely regarded as Korčula’s main destination and cultural center – we were convinced that the fishing village of Vela Luka – on the opposite side of the island – was the place for us.
-We sprinted across the harbor in just enough time to catch a bus, which pulled out of the station only 7 minutes after our ferry had arrived.
+While Korčula Town is widely regarded as the island’s main destination and cultural center, we had chosen to stay in the fishing village of Vela Luka on the opposite side of the island.
+We sprint across the harbor in just enough time to catch a bus, which pulls out of the station only 7 minutes after our ferry had arrived.

-Apart from being Croatia’s 2nd largest island by population, Korčula ranks as the 6th largest by size, and its landscape is as diverse as it is beautiful.
-For 30 miles (48 km), we climbed winding mountain roads, passing through remote villages with scenic overlooks of the island’s olive groves, fig orchards, pine forests and rolling grape vineyards.
+Korčula’s landscape is as diverse as it is beautiful.
+For 30 miles (48 km), we climb winding mountain roads and pass through remote villages with scenic overlooks of olive groves, fig orchards, pine forests and rolling grape vineyards.

-Having experienced both the good and the bad that comes with these travel surprises, we try to keep a few things in mind in these unexpected situations:
+Having experienced both good and bad “travel surprises,” we try to keep a few things in mind in these unexpected situations:

 - Whenever possible, try to make the best of a bad situation

 You will find yourself in unpleasant or uncomfortable situations while traveling.
 That much, is a fact.
 And how you choose to handle these situations can not only impact the short-term practical outcome, but also the long-term emotional outcome, when you look back and reflect upon the experience.

 That idea very much applies to this story.

 After being rescued by the incredible staff of Hotel Korkyra, our evening takes an unexpected turn for the better.

 In the lobby of Hotel Korkyra, we notice a girl standing behind a table covered with wine bottles.
 Curiosity piqued, we approach the table and begin speaking with our new friend.
 The conversation unfolds something like this:

 - DnA: North Carolina & California!
 You?